manjit-code/Esyasoft-Basic-Training/Basics_of_Embedded_Systems/Readme.md

 ------------------------------------------------------------
 #11/09/2025
 1. LED Button HAL Project
-Created a modular file system to blink a LED light using button click.
+Created a modular file system to blink a LED light using button click.4

+2. GPIO Button and LED Control
+    This code controls an LED using a button with four modes:
+    LED slow blink
+    LED fast blink
+    LED ON
+    LED OFF

 ------------------------------------------------------------